-Setting Description Factory Default Any No source IP filter is specified.
+Setting Description Factory Default Any Any No source IP filter is specified.
 Host Source IP filter is set to Host.
 Specify the source IP address in the SIP Address field that appears.
 Any Network Source IP filter is set to Network.
-Specify the source IP address and source IP mask in the SIP Address and SIP Mask fields that appear. , ary
+Specify the source IP address and

 SIP Address

-Setting Description Factory Default

-IP address When Host or Network is selected for the source IP filter, you can enter a specific SIP address in dotted decimal notation.
+Setting Description Factory Default IP address When Host or Network is selected for the source IP filter, you can enter a specific SIP address in dotted decimal notation.
 Notice the invalid IP address configuration is acceptable too, for example, 0.0.0.0.
 Normally, an ACE with invalid IP address will explicitly adding deny action.
 0.0.0.0